openstack/devstack/doc/source/index.rst

    $ ./stack.sh

-This will take a 15 - 20 minutes, largely depending on the speed of your internet connection.
+This will take 15 - 30 minutes, largely depending on the speed of your internet connection.
 Many git trees and packages will be installed during this process.